LeHuyHoang65/FinanceProject-SalesKPI/Coding_SummayReport.md

 After importing the two data files, `fact_kpi_month_dataraw` and `fact_txn_month_dataraw`, along with the two guide files `huongdan_data`, we will sequentially calculate the metrics at level 1.
 Since this project requires the calculation of numerous metrics, to facilitate easy modification and maintenance of the code, I will use functions and procedures.

 After calculating the metrics at level 1, I will create a function to store all these metrics in temporary tables in PostgreSQL.
-Finally, I will use a procedure to consolidate these temporary tables into a single table `report1` that contains all the level 1 metrics.
+Finally, I will use a procedure to consolidate these temporary tables into a single table `report` that contains all the level 1 metrics.

 Let's canculate Metrics level 1 😎.
 Here is a diagram illustrating the calculation process for the level 1 metrics.
 <p align="center">